aslamcodes/brain-cache/computing/operating-systems/fundamendals.md

 ---
 Definition of OS - Kernel, (optional Middlewares), System programs and application programs that works on the OS

-The computing system is architected as, there's a system bus which is combined [[data line]], [[address line]] and [[control line]].
-Each device has a device controller, the keyboard, mouse and displays.
-The [[device controllers]] handles the communication between the OS and the device itself.
-The device controller will have a ***local buffer storage and special purpose registers***.
-A device controller can have multiple devices attached to it.
+**Device Controllers, Device drivers and System Bus**
+- A Device controller is a hardware component that has local buffer and special-purpose registers which handles the communication between the OS and the device(s) it handles
+- The System bus is the universal bus, that interconnects all the device controllers
+- A Device driver understands device controller and interfaces to the rest of the Operating system

 ![[fundamendals-1756054183727.png]]